holoviz-topics/examples/README.md

 ### 2. Start specifying the package dependencies

 It can take a while to be sure you've captured every dependency, but I usually start by using nbrr (`conda install -c conda-forge nbrr `) which reads the notebooks and looks for dependencies:

 ```bash
 nbrr env --directory "." --name bears > anaconda-project.yml
 ```

+**NOTE:** We tend to add `nomkl` to the list of dependencies to speed up environment build times.
+But there is no rule that you must do this.
+MKL is used for better runtime performance in numpy operations, since we use Numba for most of the internal computations it's not as important.

 ### 3. Create the anaconda-project file